Chapter 9

 ""[17] If, while we seek to be justified in Christ, it becomes evident that we ourselves are sinners, does that mean that Christ promotes sin?
 Absolutely not!
 [18] If I rebuild what I destroyed, I prove that I am a lawbreaker."

 Another way to read verse 18 would be in the form of the following question: "When He, the Holy Spirit, begins to expose sin in our life do we try to clean it up by going back to the Law, that is try to stop sinning in our own will power and strength?"
-For if we do, we would then be rebuilding what was destroyed.
-Namely, we would be reactivating or energizing sin, that is our sinful nature.
-We must remember that sin is a power, just as love is, and that the power of sin is the Law.
-To see this let us read from,
+If we do this, we would then be rebuilding what was destroyed.
+Namely, we would be reactivating or energizing sin, which is our sinful nature.
+We must remember that just as love is, sin is a power.
+And that the power of sin is the Law or activated by Law.
+This truth is recorded in,

 1 Corinthians 15:56